phaverty/GenomicVectors.jl/docs/src/api.md

 of the vector indexed by the genostarts and genoends of the AbstractGenomicVector.
 To make this a safe operation, the vector must span the full length of the genome specified by the chr_info of the AbstractGenomicVector.
-This is particularly useful when the cector is an RLEVector.
+This is particularly useful when the vector is an RLEVector.

 ```julia
 chrinfo = GenomeInfo("hg19",["chr1","chr2","chrX"],Int64[10,10,10])